entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Ellopetalichthys scheii* should be revised from ? to 0.

 473. Endolymphatic complex position: (0) lateral to the otic cartilaginous wall, close to inner ear; (1) mesial to the cartilaginous wall, close to brain cavity.

 > Zhu Y. *et al*.
 (2021), Character 338; Zhu Y. *et al*.
 (2022), Character 479.